dcrstudio/dcr-cms/README.md

 ### A headless, git-based and GraphQL native CMS.

-Safis CMS connects to a Git repository and manages its content through GraphQL or an intuitive and minimal UI (coming soon...).
+Safis CMS connects to a Git repository and manages its content using GraphQL and a user friendly UI (coming soon...).

 ## Features